 There are different boat trips of the Kerala Backwaters, you can Kayak, Canoe, take a Houseboat or a Shikara Boat which is what I suggest.
 Read my full blog post about Cruising the Backwaters of Kerala from Alleppey to see all of the boat options and where I suggest you stay in Alleppey and some places to eat!

-Varkala in Kerala is the perfect place to spend your last few days in India and in Kerala in.
+Varkala in Kerala is the perfect place to spend your last few days in India and in Kerala in on your 2 week South India itinerary.
 Varkala has 2 sides, it has a local town but by the beach, it’s a tourist heaven.
 Home to Yoga and Ayurveda, good waves for surfers, lots of nice cafes, temples and a few beaches, Varkala is the perfect mix of a local and tourist beach.

 Here’s my full guide to Varkala for things to do in Varkala, where to stay and where to eat.